ESMCI/cime/doc/source/users_guide/introduction-and-overview.rst

 Discovering available cases
 ==============================

-You can find what compsets, grids and machines your CIME-enabled model supports using the manage_case command found in cime/scripts.
-Use the "--help" option for more information.
+To identify which compsets, grids and machines your CIME-enabled model supports, use the ``manage_case`` command found in **cime/scripts**.
+Use the ``--help`` option for more information.

 ::

    > ./manage_case --help

-Quick Start
+Quick start
 ==================

-If you would like to quickly see how a case is created, configured, built and run with CIME, try these commands (assuming CIME has been ported to your current machine):
+To quickly see how a case is created, configured, built and run with CIME, execute the following commands for an example.
+(This assumes that CIME has been ported to your current machine).
 ::

    > cd cime/scripts